Sándor Ferenczi: Regressus ad uterum

 In Thalassa: A Theory of Genitality (Versuch einer Genitaltheorie, 1924), Ferenczi suggested that the wish to return to the womb (regressus ad uterum) and the comfort of its amniotic fluids symbolizes a wish to return to the origin of life, the sea.
 This idea of an "uterine and thalassal regression" became a feature of the so-called Budapest School, up to the disciple Michael Balint and his 1937 paper on "Primary [Object-]Love".
 According to Ferenczi, all forms of human practice, especially sex, were an attempt to reestablish genitalia with the intrauterine experience – a theory which resonated with architect Richard Neutra and may have inspired, or supplemented, Neutra's fascination with uterine suspension.
 At the same time, Thalassa is embedded in discourses of popular biology, which are reinterpreted by Ferenczi by using psychoanalytic models.
 Far from simply leaning on Ernst Haeckel, Wilhelm Bölsche, and post-Lamarckism to bolster the psychoanalytic paradigm, Ferenczi defamiliarizes these popular discourses just at a time when they were starting to inform eugenicist projects.

+In popular culture

+Karl Graboshas portrays Ferenczi in episode 13 of season 15 "Murdoch on the Couch" (January 10, 2022) of the Canadian television period detective series Murdoch Mysteries.